 Natassa Deparis, Dramaturg & Script Reader

-Natassa completed a Masters in Writing for Performance and Dramaturgy at Goldsmiths University.
-Recent theatre credits as a writer include: ‘This Wall’ (English Theatre Berlin), ‘Mothers Milk’ (Arts Depot), and ‘Creases’ (Soho Theatre).
+Natassa is a playwright who completed a Masters in Writing for Performance and Dramaturgy at Goldsmiths University.
+Recent theatre credits as a writer include: ‘The Daughter Abroad’ (Theatre 503), ‘This Wall’ (English Theatre Berlin), ‘Mothers Milk’ (Arts Depot), and ‘Creases’ (Soho Theatre).
 As Dramaturg, Natassa enjoys reading and selecting Scene Gym submissions from a wide pool of writers, many of whom have gone on to have their work staged in the U.K. and internationally.

 Olivia completed a degree in Social Anthropology at the University of Cambridge and has worked in marketing and website design since 2012.
 Olivia is also an award-winning poet and most recently, her work has been featured in the ‘London Journal of Fiction’ and ‘Spoke.’

-Scene Gym would like to thank our Associate Artists, Kimberley Gabriel, Aydan Tair and Tara Dowd for their continued support.
+Scene Gym would like to thank our Associate Artists, Aydan Wilder, Rosie Akerman and Tara Dowd for their continued support.